 Flagship of the Mussel Inn - brewed since 1995

-Inspired by the first beer ever to be brewed in New Zealand, by Captain James Cook in 1773, check out the film! the Mussel Inn version is an amber all malt beer flavoured with the freshly picked tips of the Manuka tree and locally grown New Zealand organic hop varieties.
+Inspired by the first beer ever to be brewed in New Zealand, by Captain James Cook in 1773, the Mussel Inn version is an amber all malt beer flavoured with the freshly picked tips of the Manuka tree and locally grown New Zealand organic hop varieties.
 Cook’s original recipe used molasses instead of malt and also used rimu along with the manuka.
 We've tried that - wasn’t so nice.

 The only one out of 240 New Zealand beers to rate 10 out of 10 in Keith Stewarts book 'The complete guide to New Zealand Beer' Also featured in 'Best - a New Zealand compendium'.